inf-lab-dev/vscode-templates/README.md

 # vscode-templates

-A simple vscode extension that can render pre-defined code templates in gray.
+A simple vscode extension that can render pre-defined code templates more opaque than normal code.

 ## Usage

-This extension shall render all lines that are contributed by a code-template in gray.
+This extension will render all lines that are contributed by a code-template more opaque than normal code.

 ### Example Configuration